VladislavGlupak/Simple_NFT_registration/README.md

 # Simple_NFT_registration
-This is simple dApp to mint and showcase NFTs
+This is simple dApp to mint and showcase NFTs.
+As a frontend uses Streamlit.

 # Environment